 You know about DOT SAP Program ?
 Using apportioned plates will enable your commercial fleet to travel interstate.
 You won’t have to worry about registering for every new state.
 Plus, using apportioned plates will help ensure that you avoid significant fines.
-Operating interstate without the right registration can lead to severe fines and penalties.
+Operating interstate without the right vehicle registration can lead to severe fines and penalties and impact your operating records.
 All about the NY HUT; New York Highway Use Tax Registration .

 What Might Happen if I Don’t Use Apportioned Plates?

 Say that your fleet doesn’t have any apportioned plates.
 Plus, your fleet isn’t registered within the state where it conducts business.
 This could result in $1,000 fines for every vehicle.
 Sometimes the fines cost even more- especially when operating a large fleet.
 Check MCS-150 .

 What Do I Need To Do To Set Up IRP Registration?

 How To Request the DOT PIN Number ?
 You've got to set up an IRP account within the home state of your trucking business.
 The IRP setup process can take a while.
 You must fill out applications and provide proof of residency, according to your irp jurisdiction.
 Then, it’s time to submit documentation.
 Most states ask for a copy of 2290.
 Some states might demand that you submit an emissions certificate.
 Once you submit these documents, you can pay the registration fee.
 How to get California DOT number ?